tslwn/fuzzy-systems/README.md

-# An Investigation into Fuzzy Systems
+# An Investigation Into Fuzzy Systems

 This repository holds the code and report written to fulfil the coursework requirements for the unit [Uncertainty Modelling for Intelligent Systems](https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?ayrCode=23%2F24&unitCode=EMATM1120)